GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     iap_admin_account           = # Account used for manage Oath brand and IAP iap_access_domains          = # List of domains granted for IAP access to the web-ui (e.g., ["domain:google.com","domain:example.com"])
     deploy_ui                   = # Toggler for the Web-UI component, boolean value true or false.
-If the scripts/pre_tf_setup.sh failed to set the required org-policies set this variable to false.
+If the scripts/pre_tf_setup.sh failed to set the required org-policies set this variable to false. webui_service_name          = # set this to "default" for the first run and change it if you intend to have a different service name for your App.
     ```
 1. Review the proposed changes, and apply them: